 4. Choose Your Beverages Wisely

-Not all beverages are created equal when it comes to hydration.
+Not all beverages hydrate equally.
 While water is the most obvious choice for hydrating, it's not the only option.
 Sports drinks contain electrolytes and carbohydrates, making them a suitable choice for longer and more intense games.

 5. Monitor Your Urine Color